Ground Gas AssessmentProviding solutions for 25 years.

 Ground gases can be produced from a variety of man-made sources such as landfills, in filled ponds and made ground as well as natural sources which include coal, peat and alluvial deposits.

 GRM provides ground-gas risk assessments to identify and quantify ground-gas risks to specified receptors based on current guidance including:

 - CIRIA C665

-This usually involves the installation of monitoring installations in line with current good practice followed by a period of monitoring.
+This usually involves the installation of monitoring installations in line with the current good practice followed by a period of monitoring.
 Depending on the type of site proposed, proximity to gas sources (often landfills) and the strata revealed during the ground investigation the gas monitoring is targeted to investigate those issues and a suitable monitoring period arrived at.
 The design of ground gas investigation is based on guidance provided in CIRIA C665 and BS8576:2013.

 Once gas monitoring is complete ground-gas protection measures can be designed and targeted accurately.

-On some occasions the concentration of landfill or soil gas is such that additional measures have to be taken in order to protect development.
+On some occasions, the concentration of landfill or soil gas is such that additional measures have to be taken in order to protect development.
 Typical additional measures might include:

 - Vent trenches

 - Venting boreholes